 Most consumers pay a fixed per-kWh rate for their electricity no matter what time of day or which day they use it.
 In some areas, however, consumers may choose an alternative system called Real Time Pricing (RTP) and pay a rate based on the wholesale market price of power, which varies from hour to hour and day to day.

 For much of the day, the "real time" price is lower than the standard fixed price, but at times of peak demand--on steamy afternoons in summer, for example--the price of electricity can soar.
 RTP customers can save money by reducing their electrical usage during these high-demand hours.
-(About 95 percent of participants in ComEd's RTP program, for example, saved money in 2007.)
+(Participants in ComEd's RTP program, for example, have saved on average more than 15 percent on the electricity supply portion of their bills since the program began in 2007.)
 For the utility, lower peak demand decreases the need to operate more expensive "peaker" plants (to supplement the power from less expensive base load plants), reduces the risk of blackouts, and delays the need to build new power plants.

 Another rate structure that rewards customers who cut usage during peak periods is Time of Use (TOU) pricing.
 With this system, the utility company establishes two or more tiers of prices, setting peak and off-peak rates for different times of the day, days of the week, and seasons of the year.
 During winter months, for example, the peak period may be early morning and early evening whereas in summer months, it may be midday through early evening, reflecting air conditioning usage.
 The higher rate charged during peak periods encourages customers to shift usage to off-peak hours.